 - No special permissions are required from your broker for VIX options.
 In general, the same sort of restrictions (e.g., selling naked calls) that apply to your equity option trading will apply here.

-- The option greeks for VIX options (e.g. Implied Volatility, Delta, Gamma) shown by most brokers are wrong (LIVEVOL is a notable exception).
-Most options chains that brokers provide assume the VIX index is the underlying security for the options, in reality the appropriate volatility future contract is the underlying. (e.g., for May options the May VIX futures are the underlying).
+- The option greeks for VIX options (e.g. Implied Volatility, Delta, Gamma) shown by most brokers are wrong (LIVEVOL and Schwab are notable exceptions).
+Most options chains that brokers provide assume the VIX index is the underlying security for the options, in reality, the appropriate volatility future contract should be used as the underlying. (e.g., for May options the May VIX futures are the underlying).
 To compute reasonably accurate greeks yourself go to this post.

-- While technically not the actual underlying, VIX futures act as if they were the underlying for VIX options—the options prices do not track the VIX particularly well.
-A big spike on the VIX will be underrepresented, and likewise a big drop probably will not be closely tracked.
-This is huge deal.
+- While technically not the actual underlying, VIX futures act as if they were the underlying for VIX options—the options prices do not closely track the VIX.
+A big VIX spike will be underrepresented, and likewise, a big drop probably will not be closely tracked.
+This is a huge deal.
 It is very frustrating to predict the behavior of the market, and not be able to cash in on it.
 The only time the VIX options and VIX are guaranteed to sort-of match is on the morning of expiration—and even then they can be different by a couple of percent.
 The closer the VIX future and the associated VIX option are to expiration, the closer they will track the VIX.
 With the CBOE’s introduction of VIX weekly options there should always be options available with less than a week to expiration.
-The following chart from the CBOE shows the typical relationship.
+The following chart that I generated from VIX and VIX futures historical data shows the typical relationship.

 - The expiration or “print” amount when VIX options expire is given under the ^VRO symbol (Yahoo) or $VRO (Schwab).
 This is the expiration value, not the opening cash VIX on the Wednesday morning of expiration.
 VIX options expire at market open on expiration day, so expiring options are not tradeable during regular hours on that day.

 - VIX options do not expire on the same days as equity options.
-It is almost always on a Wednesday See this post for upcoming expirations.
+It is almost always on a Wednesday.
 This odd timing is driven by the needs of a straightforward settlement process.
 On the expiration Wednesday the only SPX options used in the VIX calculation are the ones that expire in exactly 30 days.
 For more on this process see Calculating the VIX—the easy part.

 - The bid-ask spreads on VIX options tend to be wide.
 I have always been able to do better than the published bid / ask prices–always use limit orders.
 If you have time start halfway between the bid-ask and increment your way towards the more expensive side for you.